Group 2C. - Personality Type C.

 Question 33.
-A married couple with a son in 2nd grade were summoned to the principal’s office.
+A married couple with a son in 2nd grade was summoned to the principal’s office.
 Their son was accused of pushing another student and calling him a bully.
 They know that the principal is a C-type.
 The principal stated that the other student was picking on a smaller fellow student when your son came up and pushed him to the ground.
 The student cried but was not hurt.
-What arguments or questions do you ask at the meeting.
+What arguments or questions do you ask at the meeting?

 a.
 We’re proud of our son for standing up to a bully.

 b.
-Who witnessed this encounter.
+Who witnessed this encounter?

 c.
 We want to see all notes and videos of the encounter and whether any of this will be entered into our son’s school records.

 f.
-If our son did not break up the bullying was there a potential for injury to the other student if nothing was done.
+If our son did not break up the bullying, was there a potential for injury to the other student if nothing was done?

 Answer: All of them but (a) and (f).
 All of these questions or statements request factual details.
 That is following the truth trait and should be effective to a C-Type.

 Response (a) is not a statement of fact but a feeling and an opinion.
 Response (f) looks like a statement of fact, but a closer look shows that it is asking if there is a potential for future injury.
 That is asking for speculation.
-That would be the type of statement that lawyer would make to the judge or jury.
-It is full of emotions, and very effective in persuading.
+That would be the type of statement a lawyer would make to the judge or jury.
+It is full of emotions and very effective in persuading.
 But, it is not factual.
 C-types want facts over opinions.

 Question 34.
 This question is repeated for each personality type.
 A news report flashes across the television screen.
-Scientists have stated that eating red meat causes increased blood pressure and many will die.
+Scientists have stated that eating red meat causes increased blood pressure, and many will die.
 We urge everyone to stop buying red meat.
-If you are a C-type personality, what questions would you ask.
+If you are a C-type personality, what questions would you ask?

 a.
 “Are we talking about cooked or uncooked meat?“